pkp/ojs-user-guide/en/settings/distribution-settings.md

 The **copyright** identifies the author or owner of copyright for a published work.
 For example, Copyright (c) 2016 by Jane Smith.

 The **license** attached to a work will determine the usage rights for the published work.
-For example, CC-By 4.0 allows the work to be copied, redistributed and adapted for any purpose, even commercially, as long as attribution is given to the copyright holder.
+For example, CC-By 4.0 allows the work to be copied, redistributed, and adapted for any purpose, even commercially, as long as attribution is given to the copyright holder.